 - 50% of the total eligible costs of your project

-- A calculation based on the amount of money and greenhouses gases that your project will save (see the program guidelines for more information)
+- A calculation based on the amount of money and greenhouses gases that your project will save (for projects other than solar electric systems)

-Considering an application for AETP funding?
+Considering an application for renewable energy funding?
 CONTACT US FIRST BEFORE YOU APPLY.

 Guideline documents are provided below.